Who can see this?

 When you first open the media details page, the Info tab is shown by default, containing basic details and sharing information about the media; individuals it is shared to, the classes/sections where it is published, and any URL links that may have been created for it.

-For videos, audio, and interactive media, next to the Info tab is an Analytics tab, that provides Viewing information and statistics for the media.
+For videos, audio, and interactive media, next to the Info tab is an Analytics tab, that provides Viewing information for the media.
 This data is not currently available for presentations or polls.

 The Analytics tab is visible to any administrator or instructor who can open the media details page for an item.
 It is not visible to students or teaching assistants.

-The Overview data can also be displayed as a Heatmap overlay on the video player itself.
+The Overview data described in the section below can be displayed as a Heatmap overlay on the video player itself.
 Click the Heatmap button, located on the right side of the playback control bar shown below, to show or hide the overlay on the video playback panel.

 The Heatmap allows you to see what portions of the video are being viewed most often over the past 12 months.
 It is a graph of the relative number of views that occurred for every 30-second segment of the video.
-It uses the same data shown in the overview, but lays it out on top of the video timeline, so that the viewing data corresponds with that location in the video.
+It uses the same data shown in the Overview, but lays it out on top of the video timeline, so that the viewing data corresponds with that location in the video.

 The top most section of the Analytics tab is the Overview.
 As its name implies, it provides an overview of the total views that have occurred for this media over the past 12 months.

 Views are broken down by Anonymous Views and Authenticated Views.